andrewrothstein/valve-infra/README.md

   If you change this, make sure you pass the right mount point into the container.
 * PRIVATE_INTERFACE: The name of the network interface connected to private network.
 Defaults to `private`.

+Additionally, you may add secrets to the environment file in `./config/private.env`, which will override those specified above,

+* `GITLAB_REGISTRATION_TOKEN`: Token for registering new GitLab runners.
+* `GITLAB_ACCESS_TOKEN`: Token needed to communicate with the configured GitLab instance.

 ## Working on the project